NYHFA Rank Structure

 Rank 5 is the first fully independent instructor rank in NYHFA.
 An instructor holding rank 5 can run an independent branch under his or her own authority.
 To qualify for rank 5, an instructor must be well established in the community, having given multiple classes and workshops at various regional and international events, as well as independent seminars.* Such an instructor must be recognized as an expert in body mechanics and our primary source materials.
 A candidate should also have achieved a high degree of success in competition in all three categories: longsword fencing, cutting and paired technique.
 The test for rank 5 includes an extremely advanced cutting test, a thesis defense and a presentation of community based accomplishments.
-Founding member of NYHFA can be awarded this rank by the director based on their accomplishments without a test.
+Founding members of NYHFA can be awarded this rank by the director based on their accomplishments without a test.

 Having earned their star of distinction...

 Rank 6 is the highest rank in NYHFA.
 To qualify for rank 6, an instructor must achieve extremely high standards of knowledge and performance and have produced a great quantity of independent research or related academic material.
-Much more importantly, contributions from such a candidate must have affected the practice of HEMA in the United States (and possibly abroad) in such a profound way that the absence of his or her influence would be instantly recognizable by anyone.
+Much more importantly, contributions from such a candidate must have affected the practice of HEMA in the United States (and possibly abroad) in such a profound way that the absence of his or her influence would be recognizable.
 Rank 6 instructors are known throughout the community for their contributions and have achieved a high degree of success in competition in all three categories: longsword fencing, cutting and paired technique.
 There is no test for rank 6, it can only be awarded by the NYHFA director when sufficient qualifications have been met after a demonstration of skill and knowledge.

 NYHFA ranks can be revoked.
 Ranks 1 through 3 can be revoked by the NYHFA director or deputy director.
 Rank 4 can only be revoked by the NYHFA director.
 Ranks 5 and 6 can only be revoked when both the director and deputy director are in agreement.
 Possible reasons for revocation may include not living up to the code of conduct/behavior standards.

 * a seminar is an event based around the teachings of a single instructor (or sometimes a pair of instructors)